craddis1/CosmoWAP/docs/source/classwap.rst

 ClassWAP API Reference
 ======================

 The `ClassWAP` class is the central interface for the CosmoWAP package.
-It combines cosmological calculations, survey parameters, and bias models to provide a comprehensive framework for computing power spectra and bispectra.
+It combines cosmology and survey biases and processes and stores them to provide a framework for computing power spectra and bispectra.

 Core Class
 ----------